Illegal LEGO Building Techniques to Beware of 2023

 Conclusion

 Well, it sure doesn’t seem like these techniques should be termed “illegal.”
 Perhaps, “not recommended” would be better, but hey, it’s up to LEGO to decide what they call legal or illegal.
 In general, there is a very thin line between getting creative with building LEGO sets and using illegal LEGO building techniques.
+For those looking to enhance their creations with LEGO light kits, exploring different techniques can make a big difference in how your builds come to life.

 Source used: BoredPanda